Punktum-dk/epp-service-specification/README.md

 <a id="create-host-request-with-request-to-new-administrator"></a>
 #### create host request with request to new administrator

-Request to create a host object, requesting a different adminstrator of the host object, hence requiring offline evaluation.
+Request to create a host object, requesting a different administrator of the host object, hence requiring offline evaluation.

 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>